When is The Falcon and The Winter Soldier TV series released on Disney+?

 “So, I don’t know, he might do all kinds of things.
 He might even go on a date.
 I don’t know.
 Scary world out there, you know?
 Apps, things like that.
 I don’t know what he’s gonna do.
 I can’t see him on an iPhone… I think it’s gonna be a lot of dealing with Anthony’s character.”

 May Sharon Carter be a love curiosity for both superhero?
-And what’s going to deliver Zemo again to villainy?
+And what’s going to convey Zemo again to villainy?
 We’ll have to attend and see…

 Who’s writing the Falcon/Winter Soldier TV collection?